StephenSorriaux/kazoo/docs/testing.rst

 Kazoo Test Harness
 ==================

-The :class:`~kazoo.testing.harness.KazooTestHarness` can be used directly or mixed in with your test code.
+The :class:`~kazoo_sasl.testing.harness.KazooTestHarness` can be used directly or mixed in with your test code.

 Example:

 .. code-block:: python

-    from kazoo.testing import KazooTestHarness
+    from kazoo_sasl.testing import KazooTestHarness

     class MyTest(KazooTestHarness):
         def setUp(self):